 The Alum Cave Trail is the most hiked in the Great Smoky Mountains National Park.
-You'll see why with interesting geological features and stunning views.
-To reach the 6,593-foot summit of Mount LeConte (third highest peak in the Smokies) from the parking area on U.S. Highway 441, you'll climb 2,853 feet and 5.5 miles on the Alum Cave Trail.
-If you hike to the two great viewpoints on top of Mt.
-LeConte, that will add almost two miles to your hike - so you're up to a 13+ mile roundtrip hike.
+You'll see why, with its interesting geological features and stunning views.
+To reach the 6,593-ft. summit of Mount LeConte (third highest peak in the Smokies) from the parking area on U.S. Highway 441, you'll climb 2,853 feet in elevation during the 5.5 miles on the Alum Cave Trail.
+If you hike to the two best viewpoints on the summit, you will add almost two miles to your hike - a 13+ mile round-trip hike.
 Allow 6-9 hours for the hike.
 It's strenuous, but not technically challenging.

 Inspiration Point is at 2 miles.
 Stop, rest and enjoy its wonderful views.
-The Eye of the Needle hole in the rock near the top of Little Duck Hawk Ridge, can be seen from the Alum Cave Trail.
+The Eye of the Needle hole in the rock near the top of Little Duck Hawk Ridge can be seen from the Alum Cave Trail.
 The Eye is seen best with afternoon sun.

 At 2.6 miles is the flat-stoned Gracie's Pulpit that marks the halfway point to Mt.
 LeConte.
 It's located on a ridge - so enjoy the brief downhill portion of the trail after you pass Gracie's Pulpit.

 The trail begins to climb again toward Mt.
 LeConte, with many small water crossings, ledges and overlooks along the way.
 The last of the ledges passes right beneath Cliff Top.
 Once beyond this point, the trail flattens out and you enter a spruce-fir forest.
 Before reaching the lodge, at just over 5 miles from the trailhead, the Alum Cave Trail ends into the Rainbow Falls Trail.
 Turn right here.